wingkeet/mongodb-runrs/README.md

 - There are zero dependencies as only Bash shell scripts are used.

 ### Installing
-You can use an ordinary user account; root access is not required.
+You can use an ordinary user account; superuser privilege is not required.
 Go to your home directory and clone a local copy of this repository:
 ```
 $ cd ~
 $ git clone https://github.com/wingkeet/mongodb-runrs.git